Brown, Spartans pull away late to beat No. 22 UConn 64-60

 UP NEXT

-Michigan State: The Spartans advanced to Friday’s championship game to face the VCU-Baylor winner.
+Michigan State: The Spartans advanced to Friday’s championship game to face No. 6 Baylor.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25